Selecting a Medical School

 In the event of a needle-stick or accident, students are treated as employees and all procedures, care and treatment are covered by the Health System.

-Our liability policy includes the following guidelines for determining if an activity is covered by our policy: Students who are working in a clinical setting for credit toward the M.D. degree; if a student is working with one of our faculty members and that faculty member is supervising the student; and if a student is involved in a mentoring or shadowing program (in which he or she spends time in a clinical setting as an observer) to enhance his or her education, outside the University of Michigan Hospital setting, and the program is an approved program through a student organization or clinical department.
+Under our liability policy, available through the Office of Medical Student Education (OMSE), medical students are covered if they are either: working in a clinical setting for credit toward the M.D. degree; working with and being supervised by one of our faculty members (including adjunct faculty) in an activity that enhances their education; engaging in such activities while on leave of absence status with prior registration and approval through OMSE; or involved in a mentoring or shadowing program (in which they spend time in a clinical setting as an observer) to enhance their education, outside the University of Michigan Hospital setting, and the program is an approved program through a student organization or clinical department.

 Affected students are managed as employees according to State of Michigan regulations.
 In the event of an exposure to infectious and environmental hazards, at both U-M hospitals and the VA hospital, students are managed though Employee Health Services.
 Students are allowed to return to their activities as soon as can be safely done.